terrytangyuan/social-media-kit/README.md

 ### **4. Platform Selection & Posting**
 - **Select Platform**: Choose from LinkedIn (💼), Twitter/X (🐦), or Bluesky (🦋)
+- **X Premium**: When Twitter/X is selected, toggle "X Premium Account" for 25,000 character limit
 - **Authentication**: Click "Login" if you see a not-connected status
 - **Direct Posting**: Click "Post to [Platform]" to publish directly
 - **Copy Option**: Use "📋 Copy for [Platform]" if you prefer manual posting